Recognition of same-sex unions in China: Government attitude

-After the Taiwanese Constitutional Court ruled in May 2017 that banning same-sex marriage is unconstitutional under the Constitution of the Republic of China, attitudes were largely positive on the popular social media platform Sina Weibo.
+After the Taiwanese Constitutional Court ruled in May 2017 that banning same-sex marriage was unconstitutional under the Constitution of the Republic of China, attitudes were largely positive on the social media platform Sina Weibo.
 Li Yinhe claimed that a majority of Chinese people under the age of 35 supported same-sex marriage.
 Pointing out that the average age of members of the National People's Congress was 49, she concluded that same-sex marriage was "only 14 years away".
-Days after the same-sex marriage law came into effect in Taiwan in May 2019, the People's Daily, the Communist Party's newspaper, posted a celebratory tweet, "local lawmakers in Taiwan, China, have legalized same-sex marriage in a first for Asia."
-The tweet, which included a rainbow-colored GIF that read "love is love" angered the Foreign Minister of Taiwan, Joseph Wu, who retaliated, "WRONG!
-The bill was passed by our national parliament & will be signed by the president soon.
-Democratic #Taiwan is a country in itself & has nothing to do with authoritarian #China. @PDChina is a commie brainwasher & it sucks.
-JW."
-Nonetheless, Chinese authorities signaled that it would not follow Taiwan's lead on same-sex marriage.
-An Fengshan, spokesman for China's Taiwan Affairs Office, said the government "noted reports on the island" about same-sex marriage and that "the mainland has a marriage system of one man, one woman".
-Following the legalisation of same-sex marriage in Taiwan in May 2019, some Chinese LGBT activists estimated that China is "at least a decade away" from legalising same-sex marriages, with the current priorities on introducing anti-discrimination laws, letting LGBT groups raise awareness without fear and censorship, and banning conversion therapy.
+Days after the same-sex marriage law came into effect in Taiwan in May 2019, the People's Daily posted a celebratory tweet, "local lawmakers in Taiwan, China, have legalized same-sex marriage in a first for Asia."
+The tweet, which included a rainbow-colored GIF that read "love is love" angered the Foreign Minister of Taiwan, Joseph Wu, who retaliated, "The bill was passed by our national parliament [and] will be signed by the president soon."
+Nonetheless, Chinese authorities signaled that they would not follow Taiwan's lead on same-sex marriage.
+An Fengshan, a spokesman for China's Taiwan Affairs Office, said that the government "noted reports on the island" about same-sex marriage and that "the mainland has a marriage system of one man, one woman".
+At the time, some Chinese LGBT activists estimated that China was "at least a decade away" from legalising same-sex marriages, with priorities on introducing anti-discrimination laws, allowing LGBT groups to raise awareness without fear and censorship, and banning conversion therapy.